matn7/CS-Notes/src/main/java/deployment/DOCKER-KUBERNATES.md

 ![Docker Images Containers](docker_img/docker-images-containers.png "Docker Images Containers")

-- Image - Single file with all the dependencies and config required to run a program.
+- Image: Single file with all the dependencies and config required to run a program.
-- Container - Instance of an image.
+- Container: Instance of an image.
 Runs a program (running program).

 **Docker for Windows/Mac**

 ![Docker Hello World](docker_img/docker-hello-world.png "Docker hello world")

-- Docker Client CLI - Tool that we are going to issue commands to.
+- Docker Client CLI: Tool that we are going to issue commands to.
-- Docker Server (Docker Daemon) - Tool that is responsible for creating images, running containers etc.
+- Docker Server (Docker Daemon): Tool that is responsible for creating images, running containers etc.

 ```console
 docker run hello-world